SCM-NV/pyZacros/doc/source/examples/COPt111.rst

    "Link to download: :download:`CO_ads+Pt111.xyz <CO_ads+Pt111.xyz>`"

 ..
 Note::
   If you prepare the initial geometry yourself, keep in mind that you can start from a different geometry, and the final results should be identical.
-The only requirements are to select a local minimum and create the corresponding regions.
+The only requirements are to select a local minimum, create the corresponding regions (``adsorbate`` and ``surface``), and orient the Pt surface to maximize the number of symmetry operations.
+In the geometry we provide above, the Pt surface is oriented such that it belongs to the P-3m1 (164) symmetry space group.

 Now, you can download the complete example script from this link :download:`CO+Pt111.py <CO+Pt111.py>`.
 Hereafter, we briefly explain the different sections of the code.